 Cancellation by Insurers

-Your Insurer may cancel your policy in certain circumstances.
-These conditions are clearly outlined on all policy documents, which you should read and take note of.
+Your Insurer may cancel Your policy in certain circumstances.
+These conditions are clearly outlined on all policy documents, which You should read and take note of.
 Please note in the event of default payments, Insurers/ Product Producers reserve the right to:

-- instigate cancellation proceedings; and/or
+• Instigate cancellation proceedings; and/or

-- withdraw Benefits or Cover.
+• Withdraw Benefits or Cover.

 Cancellation by You

-Following the commencement of the Consumer Insurance Contract Act, you may cancel a contract of insurance by giving notice in writing to the insurer, within 14 days after the date the consumer was informed that the contract is concluded.
+Following the commencement of the Consumer Insurance Contract Act, Consumers may cancel a contract of insurance by giving notice in writing to the insurer, within 14 days after the date the consumer was informed that the contract is concluded.
 The Consumer will bear the cost of the premium for the period of cover.
-This does not affect the notice periods provided under the Distance Marketing Regulations (See Cooling off period/Right of Withdrawal).
+This does not affect the notice periods provided under the Distance Marketing Regulations (See Cooling off period/Right of Withdrawal)

 We will accept payments in cash, by cheque, credit / debit cards or electronic bank transfer in respect of all classes of insurance in the circumstances permitted under our regulatory authorisations.
 We are not authorised to accept cash or negotiable instruments in any other circumstances.

-REMUNERATION AND CHARGES:
+23. REMUNERATION AND CHARGES